Hampshire Portage Service

 Joint working visits are often made with other agencies also involved with your child, sharing information and strategies to support you as a family.

-PIPs will attend and chair meetings such as Team Around the Child (TAC) to ensure that all relevant information is shared to enable all needs of the family to be met effectively.
+PIPs will attend or chair meetings such as Team Around the Child (TAC) where needed, to ensure that all relevant information is shared to enable all needs of the child to be met effectively.
 Views of other professionals working with your child will be taken into account when setting targets.

-The safety of children is paramount and all Inclusion team members and early years practitioners are responsible for the safety of the children that they are working with.
+The safety of children is paramount.
 All Portage Inclusion Practitioners and volunteers are Disclosure and Barring Service (DBS) checked.

 The Portage team have a responsibility to ensure all children who use their service are safe.
 All Inclusion staff have a good understanding of the working together to safeguard children document.
-The team takes a lead in providing support, advice and guidance to lead practitioners within settings for safeguarding through support groups, policy documents and direct links with the LCSB team.
+The team takes a lead in providing support, advice and guidance to lead practitioners within early years settings for safeguarding through support groups, policy documents and direct links with Hampshire Safeguarding Children Partnership team.
 Safer recruiting practices are adhered to by all recruiting staff.
 Please contact local offices using the following link

 https://www.hants.gov.uk/socialcareandhealth/childrenandfamilies/childcare/providers/sfyc-offices